 Strategic choices for the EU's digital trade policy after the US elections.
 Political analysis for the Jacques Delors Institute.

 Impact analysis of customs duties for digitizable products and electronic transmissions.
 Case studies of Egypt and Vietnam.
-Study commissioned by Dalberg Global Development Advisors on behalf of the Swiss State Secretariat for Economic Affairs (SECO).
+Technical report for the Swiss State Secretariat for Economic Affairs (SECO).

 Policymakers need access to the metadata of trade agreements to facilitate international trade.
 Advocacy brief for the Open Data Institute.

 Preference utilisation and customs data: the missing pieces of the FTA puzzle.
 Policy brief for the European Centre for International Political Economy (ECIPE).

 Handbook on duty-free quota-free market access and rules of origin for Least Developed Countries.
 Compendium for the United Nations Conference on Trade and Development (UNCTAD).

 UK Department of International Trade (DIT)